dunhamsteve/aoc2023/readme.md

 just long enough to fill to the edge and copyied each of the macro blocks out of that.

 There were still a few transcription errors (I pulled a top right instead of bottom right for outer edge), but I eventually found them and the answer popped out.
 I probably submitted a dozen tries over the course of the day though.

+## Day 22

+This one was fairly simple, I expected to have a tricky optimization problem in part 2, but it was a straight forward computation.